 Employees' performance is appraised annually in line with the achieved objectives, which have a positive and direct impact in their pay package.
 So, individual's remuneration may vary according to their performance.
-The payment is dependent on the Board's discretion, taking into account the recent performance of the Bank.

-(e) Description of the ways in which the bank seeks to adjust remuneration to take account of longer-term performance:
+(d) Description of the ways in which the bank seeks to adjust remuneration to take account of longer-term performance:

 The Bank's remuneration system is designed to reward long-term as well as short-term performance, encourage retention and recognize special performance in the organization.
-The Bank provides reasonable remuneration considering the long-term performance of the employees (i.e. incentive bonus, gratuity, superannuation etc.).
-Moreover, a loan on provident fund is also available based on employees' length of service to the Bank.
+The Bank provides remuneration considering the long-term performance of the employees (i.e. provident fund, gratuity, superannuation etc.).